adambraimbridge/origami-service/README.md

 Create and return a middleware for rendering errors that occur in the application routes.
 The returned middleware logs errors to [Sentry] (if the `sentryDsn` option is present) and then renders an error page.
 It uses the `status` property of an error to decide on which error type to render.

-This middleware should be mounted after all of your application routes, and is useful in conjuction with `origamiService.middleware.notFound`:
+This middleware should be mounted after all of your application routes, and is useful in conjunction with `origamiService.middleware.notFound`:

 ```js
 // routes go here
 app.use(origamiService.middleware.notFound());
 app.use(origamiService.middleware.errorHandler());
 ```

+The error handling middleware will look for a Handlebars template in `views/error.html` and use it to render the page.
+If no template is found in that location then it falls back to basic HTML output.
+This allows you to style your error pages and use your application's default layout.

 ### Examples